bitfocus/companion-module-allenheath-dlive-ilive/README.txt

 # Allen & Heath dLive TCP MIDI Receiver

-A Bitfocus Companion module for receiving TCP MIDI messages from Allen & Heath dLive mixing consoles.
+A Bitfocus Companion module for receiving TCP MIDI softkey commands from Allen & Heath dLive mixing consoles.

 ## Overview

-This module connects to dLive mixers via TCP and receives MIDI messages in real-time, creating Companion variables for:
+This module connects to dLive mixers via TCP and receives MIDI messages in real-time, creating Companion variables specifically for:

-- **Softkey commands** from dLive surface
+- **Softkey commands** from dLive surface (Note On/Off messages only)
-- **Channel mute states** (inputs, DCAs, groups)
-- **Scene recall notifications**
-- **Connection and activity monitoring**
+- **Connection monitoring** and status tracking
+- **Basic MIDI activity** logging

-Perfect for integrating dLive surface controls with Companion workflows.
+Perfect for integrating dLive softkey controls with Companion workflows while ignoring fader spam and other unnecessary MIDI traffic.

 ## Quick Start

 1. **Install** the module in Companion 3.5.5+
-2. **Configure** your dLive IP address and MIDI settings
+2. **Configure** your dLive IP address (default port 51325)
 3. **Enable** MIDI over TCP on your dLive (Utility > Control > MIDI)
+4. **Configure softkeys** on dLive to send MIDI Note On/Off messages
-4. **Start receiving** MIDI data and using variables in your buttons
+5. **Use variables** in your Companion buttons and conditions

 ## Key Features

-- ✅ **Real-time TCP MIDI reception** from dLive
+- ✅ **TCP MIDI reception** from dLive with persistent connection
-- ✅ **Dynamic variable creation** for all received MIDI
-- ✅ **Softkey integration** for custom surface controls
-- ✅ **Channel state monitoring** (mutes, scenes)
+- ✅ **Softkey-focused** - Only processes Note On/Off messages
+- ✅ **Ignores fader spam** - No Control Change or other MIDI clutter
-- ✅ **Auto-reconnection** with connection monitoring
+- ✅ **Auto-reconnection** with 15-second keep-alive
+- ✅ **Rate limiting** prevents overload (50 messages/second max)
-- ✅ **Debug mode** for development and troubleshooting
+- ✅ **1-second reset** for display variables

 ## Configuration